Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Results

 \subsubsection{Prisoner's Dilemma}

 Hypothesis H2 predicted that cooperative norms formed in human-only groups would be more robust, leading to higher norm persistence (cooperation in the one-shot PD) compared to mixed groups.
 However, the logistic regression analysis contradicts this prediction.
 As illustrated in Figures \ref{fig:PD_indi} and \ref{fig:PD_grp}, while the probability of cooperating in the PD increases with prior contributions at both the individual (Panel a) and group levels (Panel b), the regression lines for human and AI treatments overlap almost perfectly.
-This visual convergence confirms that the likelihood of cooperating was not significantly predicted by the previous group composition .
-The norm persistence of the group experience, therefore, did not differ by agent type.
+This visual convergence confirms that the previous group composition did not significantly predict the likelihood of cooperating.
+Therefore, the persistence of the group experience's norm did not differ by agent type.
 Consequently, H2 is not supported; the normative inertia carried over into the subsequent interaction regardless of whether the previous group included an AI.